The Viral Fever: The Aam Aadmi Family (2016)

 The Aam Aadmi Family is an offering from TVF's sister channel The Timeliners.
 It is an album of moments from the life of a middle-class family based in Delhi.
 It has garnered an average of 8 million views across 3 seasons.

 Flames (2018)

 Flames is another offering from TVF's sister channel The Timeliners.
 It is the story of a young romance unfolding as a chemical reaction.
 Studious Rajat falls for Ishita, the new girl in the tuition.
 Rajat's friends, Pandey & Anusha's friendship is beginning to turn into a relationship.
 The equations of friendships evolve in the first season of this teenage romance.
 This series has already garnered an average of 5 million views.

-Season 2 of the show has just landed on the OTT space, and all five episodes are currently streaming on the OTT platform MX Player, as well as on TVFPlay.
+Season 4 of the show was released in fall of 2023 with all the preceding seasons and episodes streaming only on Amazon Prime Video.

 Zeroes (2018)

 Zeroes is a mini-series from The Screen Patti.
 It is about four zeroes who come together with an almost delusional ambition to create a great company despite being already late in the startup race.
 Whether they rise above their label of zeroes is what forms the crux of the story.